Ed's Ink: Maximizing Opportunity (Not Profits) Is The Name Of The Game

 Most organizations that survive through thick and thin typically trade off short-term profits for long-term growth.
 In other words, only by investing in new opportunities that could become tomorrow's breadwinners will the organization have a chance for profitable continuity.

-So, forget about illusionary notion of profit maximization.
+So, forget about the illusionary notion of profit maximization.
 Replace it with maximization of opportunities.

 Maximization of opportunities, observed Drucker, is meaningful, "indeed a precise, definition of the entrepreneurial job" required of every executive charged with the responsibility of sustained growth and profits.